robenkleene/development-references/iterm/iterm-vs-terminal.md

 - The hot key window.
 - iTerm selection interferes with built-in selection in Vim, Emacs, and tmux
 - Some of the customizations, like hiding the window title completely, are pretty cool
+- Clicking the window once focuses, again moves the mouse cursor

 ## kitty